sach-iyer/sach-iyer.github.io/_posts/2025-12-01-ahmedabad-middle-class.md

 tags:
   - Master's Project

 excerpt: "> During my field visits, I found that residents of slums often referred to themselves as *middle class*.
-Here I try to understand how those we refer to as the urban poor could identify as middle-class."
+Here I try to understand why those we refer to as the urban poor would identify as middle-class."
 ---

 > This is the first post in a series documenting my observations from my fieldwork in Ahmedabad.
 As part of my master's project on the impact of a community health worker program, I spent many months walking among and talking to the residents of five low-income neighbourhoods (slums) in the city.

 ---

-![Banner - A lane in Shahwadi, Ahmedabad](/images/post_images/blog_middle_class/ahmedabad_image_cropped.jpg "A lane in Shahwadi, Ahmedabad"){: width="700" style="display: block; margin: 0 auto"}

-A lane in Shahwadi, Ahmedabad
-{: style="text-align: center;"}

-I spent weeks preparing for my fieldwork - reading relevant research papers on healthcare access among the *urban poor* of Ahmedabad (and learned some basic Gujarati).
-On one of my first field visits, Manisha Ben\*, a health worker, explained to me

 **“Aapne bhi dekhe honge, yahan sab *middle-class* log hi hain.
 Unko surgery karne ke liye paisa nahin hota hai.”**
 *(Translation: You must have also seen—the people here are all middle class.
 They do not have enough money to get surgery.)*

-I was struck at her usage of **middle-class** instead of **poor**.
-This was not the last time I heard the term being used either.
+Manisha Ben's words caught me off guard on my one of my first visits to Ahmedabad's slums.
+I had spent the preceding weeks reading research papers on  the *urban poor* and healthcare access.
+And yet I had seemingly met the Indian middle class.

+![Banner - A lane in Shahwadi, Ahmedabad](/images/post_images/blog_middle_class/ahmedabad_image_cropped.jpg "A lane in Shahwadi, Ahmedabad"){: width="700" style="display: block; margin: 0 auto"}

+A lane in Shahwadi, Ahmedabad
+{: style="text-align: center;"}

+This was far from an isolated incident.
 In the following months, I met as many patients who casually described themselves as **middle-class** and as those who claimed to be **"gareeb"** (poor).
 The self-identification as *middle class* by the very people who we (in academia) consider the *urban poor* did not sit well with me.

-The thought kept nagging at me: *"What was the definition of the middle class?"*
+What was the definition of the middle class?

 Is it, as one of the patients put it when commenting on the unaffordability of surgery, **"Hum middle class hain—hamare paas kapde dhone wali machine bhi nahin hai"**